mtvs/laravel-reviews/README.md

 # Laravel Reviews

+### Ratings and reviews for the Laravel's Eloquent models

 ![laravel-reviews](https://user-images.githubusercontent.com/8286154/180592946-5d5d99ef-9e06-489a-9de9-b7a5184a6637.gif)

-Ratings and reviews for the Laravel's Eloquent models.

 Users will be able to rate and review the reviewable models.
 Then these reviews can be approved and be shown.